datawire/reference-infrastructure-fabric/README.md

 3. Run `terraform plan -var-file=config.json -out plan.out` and ensure the program exits successfully.
 4. Run `terraform apply plan.out` and wait for Terraform to finish provisioning resources.

-### Generate the Kubernetes cluster
+### 8 Generate the Kubernetes cluster

 The high-level steps to get the Kubernetes cluster setup are:

 1. Ensure a public-private SSH key pair is generated for the cluster.
 2. Invoke the `kops` tool with some parameters that are output from the networking environment deployment.
 3. Terraform generates a deterministic execution plan for the infrastructure it needs to create on AWS for the Kubernetes cluster.
-4. Terraform executes the plan and creates the necessary infrastructure.
+Then Terraform executes the plan and creates the necessary infrastructure.
-5. Wait for the Kubernetes cluster to deploy.
+4. Wait for the Kubernetes cluster to deploy.

-#### SSH public/private key pair
+#### 8.1 SSH public/private key pair

 It is extremely unlikely you will need to SSH into the Kubernetes nodes, however, it is a good best practice to use a known or freshly-generated SSH key rather than relying on any tool or service to generate one.
 To generate a new key pair run the following command: